The Skeleton Key: Dismantle

 This is how we start.

-This course is for cisgender white women to examine the specific ways we cause harm, and will offer tools to begin the dismantling of those beliefs and behaviors.
+This course is for white women** to examine the specific ways we cause harm, and will offer tools to begin the dismantling of those beliefs and behaviors.

 As white women, we need a way to extract ourselves from the poison that keeps us small, afraid and dangerous.